srobo/kitbook/desc/comp-team-coord.md.md

 # Competition Team Coordinator

+This document is a description of the high-level responsibilities of the competition team coordinator role (and not how the role should be done!)

 The competition team coordinator has the following responsibilities:

  1. Ensuring teams are well-informed about the event whilst they are